-Email Communication: Accessibility for Online Students

-POLICY: Email Communication: Accessibility for Online Students

-PURPOSE: Students enrolled in distance education course must use their student email accounts when communicating with faculty and staff at Campbellsville University.
+MSN POLICY NO. 500-35 POLICY NAME: Email Communication: Accessibility for Online Students SUBJECT: Email Communication: Accessibility for Online Students EFFECTIVE DATE: January 2018 POLICY HISTORY REVIEWED DATE January 2018, January 2019, January 2020, August 2020, April 2021, May 2022; May 2023 REVISED DATE January 2020, April 2021; May 2023 PURPOSE Students enrolled in distance education courses must use their student email accounts when communicating with faculty and staff at Campbellsville University.
 This system helps to ensure that official communications are sent only to the student.
 It is important that students never share login information for email accounts to ensure privacy and confidentiality in communications.